 Awards in Engineering Innovation

-The William and Rhea Seath Awards (WRSAs) to support innovative research in engineering have been made possible thanks to the generosity of Engineering alumnus Mr. William Seath (B.Eng.
+The William and Rhea Seath Awards (WRSAs) to support innovative technological ideas and research in engineering have been made possible thanks to the generosity of Engineering alumnus Mr. William Seath (B.Eng.
 1952).
-These Awards recognize outstanding students, at undergraduate and graduate levels, and professors, who are conducting innovative research with potential for commercialization.
+These Awards recognize outstanding students, at undergraduate and graduate levels, and professors, who have innovative technological ideas or research results with potential for commercialization.

-Two equal awards of $14,000 are to be given through this year’s competition.
-The Faculty of Engineering is now accepting applications for this year’s call, which closes at 5:00 pm on Monday December 1, 2014.
-The two winners will be announced in February 2015 at the Faculty Council Meeting.
-Applications will be reviewed and awarded by the Dean of Engineering and a committee composed of faculty, industry and alumni members.
-Recipients will use the Awards to support the commercialization of their research.
+Applications will be reviewed and awarded by the Dean of Engineering based on the recommendation of a committee composed of faculty, industry and alumni members.
+Recipients will use the Awards to support the commercialization of their technologies.
 Examples of eligible support activities include development, testing, prototype construction, specific market research, creation of a business plan, reduction in teaching time for professors, or salary stipends for students.

 How to apply

-Please fill out this application_template.docx and submit your application (maximum 2 pages, not including appendix for graphs and/or figures if required) by e-mailing the pdf version to: katya [dot] marc [at] mcgill [dot] ca (Katya Marc).
+Please fill out the application template: wrsa_application_process_2016_final.docx and submit your application (maximum 2 pages) by e-mailing the pdf version to: katya.marc [at] mcgill.ca (Katya Marc)